rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/remote-moves.md

 !!! note

     The benefit of creating multiple mailbox moves this way instead of using `New-MigrationBatch` (or EAC) is that it is supposedly faster since there is no arbitration mailbox involved.
-If you want finer control scheduling and reporting of the migration process, create a migration batch instead.
+If you want finer control over scheduling and reporting of the migration process, create a migration batch instead.

     "[Exchange Hybrid Migrations: More Than Just a Pretty Face](https://techcommunity.microsoft.com/blog/exchange/exchange-hybrid-migrations-more-than-just-a-pretty-face/1623109)" is the first in a five-part series that explains hybrid migrations in depth, including when the arbitration mailbox is used.